-Share-based payments comprise options to acquire ordinary shares in the Company, restricted share units (RSUs) and performance share units (PSUs) in the form of ordinary share entitlements after a certain period of time.
+Share-based payments comprise options to acquire ordinary shares in the Company, RSUs and PSUs in the form of ordinary share entitlements after a certain period of time.
 These are awarded to certain key employees and Directors of the Group based on service conditions such as term of employment and individual performance.
 The fair value of options, RSUs and PSUs granted is recognised as an employee expense with a corresponding increase in equity.
 The fair value is measured at grant date and spread over the period during which the Directors and other employees become unconditionally entitled to the options, RSUs or PSUs.
 The fair value of options granted is measured using a binomial lattice model, taking into account the terms and conditions upon which the options were granted.
 The fair value of RSUs and PSUs is equal to the market price of a share at date of grant.
 The total amount to be expensed is determined by reference to the fair value of the options, RSUs or PSUs granted, excluding the impact of any non-market service and performance vesting conditions (for example profitability, sales growth targets).
-There are no such non-market vesting conditions during the year ended 31 December 2015 in relation to options or RSUs that are expected to vest.
+There are no such non-market vesting conditions during the year ended 31 December 2016 in relation to options, RSUs or PSUs that are expected to vest.
 The amount recognised as an expense is adjusted to reflect the actual number of share options, RSUs or PSUs that vest.